 3. Think about your hiking attire as being in three layers:

-- Base Layer – Your base layer is worn over your underwear, against your skin.
+• Base Layer – Clothing worn over your underwear, against your skin.

-- Mid Layer – Your mid-layer is a warm, long-sleeve layer that goes over your base layer.
-For winter hikes you may need to layer on two mid-layers to help keep warmth in.
+• Mid Layer – A warm, long-sleeve layer that goes over your base layer.
+For hiking in the winter you may need to layer on two mid-layers to help keep warmth in.
 On your bottom half, your mid-layer is your hiking shorts or pants.

-- Top (Waterproof) Layer – Your top layer should be a waterproof rain jacket, ideally with a hood.
+• Top (Waterproof) Layer – This should include a waterproof rain jacket, ideally with a hood.

-Layers are important in hiking as well as other outdoor activities such as skiing, snowshoeing, and running.
+Layers are important to wear while hiking as well as other outdoor activities such as skiing, snowshoeing, and running.

 This is because they allow you to add or remove layers to regulate your body temperature and your level of activity (and sweat), as well as the weather and altitude conditions, change while you hike.